Annapolis and Elk Ridge Railroad: Origins

-Elk Ridge later shortened its name to Elkridge, and the railroad did likewise, becoming the Annapolis & Elkridge Railroad.
+In the late 19th century, Elk Ridge changed its name to Elkridge, and the railroad did likewise, becoming the Annapolis & Elkridge Railroad.
 Crownsville, Millersville, and later Odenton are other present-day towns that were served by the railroad.

-Civil War Involvement

 During the Civil War, the railroad had strategic significance and was the scene of a minor conflict early in the war.
 The Union's Massachusetts Infantry was moving south to secure Washington, D.C., but Maryland, a slave state, contained many southern sympathizers and when the troops attempted to march through the city the Baltimore riot of 1861 broke out.
 Troops were subsequently shipped by ferry to Annapolis, where they attempted to use the railroad to reach Washington via Annapolis Junction.
 On April 21, 1861, the telegraph lines, railroad engine and many sections of track had been torn up by Marylanders dissatisfied with the outcome of the riot.
 The tracks and engine were soon repaired by troops under the command of General Benjamin Franklin Butler.

-Rail Expansion

 The industrial era saw a major expansion of railroads into the area.
-The Pennsylvania Railroad-controlled Baltimore and Potomac Railroad was built in the 1870s to compete with the B&O.
+The Pennsylvania Railroad-controlled Baltimore and Potomac Railroad was built in the 1870s to compete with the B&O and opened in 1872.
+The A&ERR was used to deliver materials for the construction of the B&P and the two built a junction connecting them, with the B&P running regular service to Annapolis.